sedostheatre/sedos.co.uk/input/about/faqs.md

 * [twitter.com/sedos](https://twitter.com/sedos)
 * [instagram.com/sedoslondon](https://www.instagram.com/sedoslondon/)

-You can also check out the latest audition news online.
+You can also check out the latest audition news online  – auditions are posted on our ‘[Get involved](https://sedos.co.uk/get-involved)’ page.

 **Do I need to be a Sedos member to be involved in a show?**